 June stood tall on the final Elysium Cliff.
 She turned her head and noticed Saul's boat, "La Patte de Singe" or "The Monkey Paw", approaching from a distance.
 She will need to work quickly.
 She examined the two offensive ends for the Andromeda practice chains.
-Her hands reached over and shook them a little to make sure they were still in good condition although just looking at them was proof of their state.
+She was supposed to test them to make sure they were in good condition but a quick glance was all she needed.

-The edges had eaten away leaving it brittle while the heavy coating of rust made it blend in with the rest of the ground.
+The edges were dull and brittle while the heavy coating of rust made it blend in with the rest of the ground.
 This year was probably the worst for the Elysium Pretest.
 They hadn't had anyone survive it for eleven months.
 The two that did were both transferred out leaving no one to try for the most important cloth on the island.
 Her finger slid into the open offensive triangles.
 With barely a tug, the two ends broke off.
 She kicked the decomposing stake into the pit below.
-She reached over to the bag the Master gave her and pulled a new wooden stick and three freshly forged offensive triangle ends.
+She reached into the bag the Master gave her and pulled a new wooden stick and three freshly forged offensive triangle ends.

 The boat was close to the rock pier now.
 A girl with long blond hair and a mask stood on it.
 Was that his master?
 Saul told him it was a man.
 Shun headed over to the sailor and tugged on his brown leather coat.
 Shun reached out and pointed only to see that by the blond haired girl was a man now.
 Shun let go and stared in confusion.
 Where did he come from?